jakubMitura14/genlm-control/docs/index.md

     add_generation_prompt=True
 )

-# Create a schema potential
+# Create a schema potential.
 schema_potential = JsonSchema(book_schema)

 # Coerce the schema potential so that it operates on the token type of the language model.
 coerced_schema = schema_potential.coerce(llm, f=b"".join)

-# Create a token sampler that combines the language model and the schema potential
+# Create a token sampler that combines the language model and the schema potential.
 token_sampler = AWRS(llm, coerced_schema)

 # Generate text using SMC.